Click on the tabs for more information

 Day 5: Salisbury, Stonehenge, and Oxford

 We depart London this morning and make our way west to the Wessex area.
 Our first stop is in Salisbury for a visit to the famous cathedral.
 The builders of the gothic church claimed it to be "so great a church to the glory of God that those who come after us will think us mad even to have attempted it."
 This afternoon we visit yet another wondrous sight, the Neolithic monument of Stonehenge, which dates to around 2800 BC.
 We turn northward to our lodging this evening in Oxford.
-The remainder of the day is free to stroll through this delightful town before dinner at our hotel.
 (B)

 Day 6: Oxford, C. S. Lewis Tour, Stratford-upon-Avon

 This morning our local guide leads us on a tour of Oxford, including the Reformers Monument and the Cathedral.
 Famous Oxford alumni include Charles and John Wesley, Lewis Carroll, William Penn, Albert Einstein, John Locke, and C. S. Lewis, who was later staff.
 It was here that Lewis embraced Christianity, influenced by arguments with his Oxford colleague and friend J. R. R. Tolkien.
 He fought greatly up to the moment of his conversion, noting that he was brought into Christianity like a prodigal, "kicking, struggling, resentful, and darting his eyes in every direction for a chance to escape.”
 We begin our C. S. Lewis Tour at the Headington Quarry Church, where Lewis attended and is buried.
 We also view the Kilns, the lovely house bought by C. S. Lewis, where he wrote "I never hoped for the like."
-We continue to the Eagle and Child Pub with its rich and colorful history for lunch.
-By the 1930s, the pub became one of two gathering spots for Lewis and his literary-minded colleagues and friends known as The Inklings.
 This afternoon we depart Oxford and set out for the charming Cotswold region.
 Driving through the beautiful small villages with the rolling brooks and bridges we arrive in Stratford-upon-Avon to surround ourselves by the world’s famous playwright Shakespeare.
 Upon arrival we view Anne Hathaway’s Cottage and stop for a tour of Shakespeare’s home in the picturesque village of Stratford-upon-Avon.
 This evening our lodging and dinner will be in Nottingham.
 (B,D)

 Day 7: Stratford, York, Edinburgh

-After breakfast we continue north to York.
+After breakfast, we continue north to York.
 York today remains as a true representation of medieval England.
-Taking a walking tour through these historic streets, we arrive at York Minster, England’s largest cathedral.
-Inside we’ll view the great stained-glass window dating back to 1338 and reputably the size of a doubles tennis court.
+Taking a walking tour through these historic streets, we arrive at York Minster, England’s largest cathedral which has some of the largest medieval stained glass in the world dating back to 1338.
 After lunch we continue northward to our lodging for the next three nights in Edinburgh, the capital of Scotland.
 (B)

 Day 8: Edinburgh, Castle, St. Giles Cathedral, John Knox